husonlab/splitstree6/doc/user-manual.md

 Method for Inferring Phylogenetic Networks from Trees by Aligning Lineage Taxon Strings.” *Genome Res*.

 Zhang, L., B. Cetinkaya, and DH Huson.
-TBD.
-“Hybrization Networks from Multiple Trees, in Preparation.” *TBD*, TBD.
+2024.
+“PhyloFusion- Fast and Easy Fusion of Rooted Phylogenetic Trees into a Network.”